ghosthamlet/ananke/README.md

 # Ananke

-[Ananke](https://en.wikipedia.org/wiki/Ananke) named for the Greek primordial goddess necessity and causality, is a python package for causal inference using the language of graphical models
+[Ananke](https://en.wikipedia.org/wiki/Ananke) named for the Greek primordial goddess of necessity and causality, is a python package for causal inference using the language of graphical models

 ## Installation and Development